phansch/jou/README.md

 Jou is a simple command line utility that helps with maintaining a journal file in markdown syntax.

 I personally use jou together with git hooks.
-Whenever a commit is created, jou automatically creates a new journal entry for the finished task.
+Whenever a commit is created, jou automatically creates a new journal entry for the commit.

 ### Installation